tomwhartung/jmws_accoutrements/doc/joomla/upgrading/upgrading-3_6_4-3_6_5.md

 #### 3.1 Overview of preparatory steps (Step (2) above, before Joomla Update frustration set in)

 1. Fixed permissions
-2. Check DB Schema: Extensions -> Database
+2. Check DB Schema: Extensions -> Manage -> Database
 3. Download one or more files - see the downloads page: https://downloads.joomla.org/

 * (0) Joomla_3.6.5-Stable-Update_Package.zip - downloaded in Step (2) (referenced on update page)